NanboLi/CLEVR-Object-Centric/README.md

 ## Cite
 Please cite the papers if you find the data generator useful:

-\[1\] Learning Object-Centric Representations of Multi-Object Scenes from Multiple Views
 ```latex
 @inproceedings{nanbo2020mulmon,
       title={Learning Object-Centric Representations of Multi-Object Scenes from Multiple Views},